Tree peonies in flower

 How to prune tree peonies

-Long-lived and spectacular, tree peonies require little maintenance beyond deadheading.
-But should your mature shrub outgrow its space or become leggy and unproductive, here’s how to prune it correctly.
+Long-lived and spectacular, tree peonies (or Paeonia suffruticosa) require very little maintenance beyond deadheading.
+Simply removing the spent blooms will encourage your hardy shrubs to produce hundreds of large, exotic flowers every spring.
+Should your mature shrub outgrow its space or become leggy and unproductive, here are Mandy Bradshaw's expert tips to help you prune it correctly.

 When to prune a tree peony